Buddy breathing

+The term has also been used for air sharing between scuba divers using an octopus demand valve, and between firefighting breathing apparatus.

+Purpose

+Buddy breathing is a procedure for emergency air sharing between two scuba divers which was developed as a response to an out-of-gas scuba diving emergency.

+An out-of-gas incident underwater is a life-threatening emergency.
+It may occur with very little warning and requires prompt and appropriate response of restoring access to safe breathing gas while it is possible.
+This implies either reaching the atmospheric free surface after an emergency ascent, where air is available in unlimited amounts, or to quickly gain access to some other source of suitable breathing gas while underwater before terminating the dive.
+For a scuba diver who is not carrying a suitable redundant breathing gas supply, this will be gas carried by another diver in the immediate vicinity, and the most likely source is a dive buddy, another scuba diver, who by agreement accompanies the diver closely enough for the pair to be able to assist each other in any reasonably foreseeable emergency.
+There are several ways that breathing gas may be shared between divers, and buddy breathing is the only one of them that only uses the most basic scuba equipment.

+Out-of-gas incidents most commonly occur due to poor gas management, such as diving too deep or for too long, or expending too much effort and not sufficiently monitoring gas consumption, but it can also be caused by equipment failure leading to gas loss from leaks or freeflows.

 Technique

-Buddy breathing is usually initialised by the diver with the "out of air" emergency signalling this to another diver by a standard hand signal "give me air".
-This signal is made by holding the fingers and thumb of one hand together, pointing them at the mouth and making repeated movements of the finger tips towards the mouth.
+Buddy breathing is usually initialised by the diver with the "out of air" emergency signalling this to another diver by a standard hand signal of a flat hand drawn across the throat or moved towards and away from the throat.
+This is followed by a "give me air" signal made by holding the fingers and thumb of one hand together, pointing them at the mouth and making repeated movements of the finger tips towards the mouth.

 The donor is expected to take a good breath and pass their demand valve (or mouthpiece in the case of a twin-hose regulator) to the recipient, who is expected to take two good breaths and pass it back.
 In reality the recipient will often take more than two breaths, and the donor should expect this and relax to minimize metabolic rate.
 The donor should retain a good grip on the demand valve throughout the buddy breathing process, as a panicked recipient may fail to give it back.
 A reasonably reliable way of keeping control of the demand valve is to grasp the hose firmly in the fist where it connects to the demand valve.
 This provides good control but allows the recipient to use the purge button if needed.